Sabrinas Organizing

 Use Bins to Hold other, not Necessary Things

-Another organizing a nursery thing we did was organize the extra supplies.
-The right side stored extra supplies, like wipes, Diaper Gene refill bags, and extra shampoo and baby moisturizer.
-Since these items were extra supplies, we used the other side cabinet.
-These items didn't need to be convenient, but she could access them reasonably easily if she needed them.
-We used a plastic shoe bin to hold the extra baby's supplies.
+Another organizing task we completed was organizing the extra supplies.
+The right side of the cabinet was designated for extra supplies, such as wipes, Diaper Genie refill bags, and extra shampoo and baby moisturizer.
+Since these items were extras, we used the other side cabinet.
+Although these items didn't need to be conveniently accessible, they could be accessed reasonably easily if needed.
+We used a plastic shoe bin to store the extra baby supplies.

 right side of the changing table